 As such, vaping CBD has the potential to improve anxiety, stress, depression, insomnia, inflammatory conditions such as arthritis, pain, migraines, and even cardiovascular disorders.
 Moreover, there is some evidence that CBD may help with multiple sclerosis, Alzheimer’s, and other serious, difficult to treat conditions.

 However, the quality of medical research evidence backing these benefits varies wildly.
-Right now, only the use of CBD for specific types of seizures has sufficiently substantial evidence to justify clinical use.
+Right now, only the use of CBD for specific types of seizures has evidence to suggest it safe for clinical use.

 Meanwhile, the evidence for other uses and the potential benefits which may be experienced by users suffering from a variety of conditions is largely based on research done on isolated cells and animals, which means the findings might not translate to human studies.